-Outside areas and boundaries Repair category: 2 Notes: The garden grounds appear to be generally maintained.
-Wear and tear was noted to some areas of the timber decking and fencing at the rear garden grounds.
-Polycarbonate sheeting was damaged/missing from the gazebo roof covering at the rear.
-Wear and tear was noted to the masonry of garden step areas.
-The subjects have an area of timber decking.
+Outside areas and boundaries Repair category: 1 Notes: The garden grounds appear to be well maintained.
+Minor wear and tear was noted to the timber decking areas.
 Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
 It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
 Boundary walls and fences should be regularly checked and maintained as necessary.